syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 ## Drop a grid row in the last position

-The `To` enum of the `QueryRowDraggingEventArgs` returns the dragging index where you try to drop the row, it returns the same index when you drop a row at last position or last but one.
-In order to track the row programmatically whether it is dropped at the last position, SfDataGrid provides the `Position` enum which returns the position of the RowDragView.
+The `To` property of the `QueryRowDraggingEventArgs` denotes the current drop position of the dragged row, it returns the same index when you drop a row at last position or last but one.
+In order to track the row programmatically whether it is dropped at the last position, SfDataGrid provides the `Position` property which returns the position of the RowDragView.

-Refer the following code example in which the `Position` enum is used to determine whether the row is dropped in the last position.
+Refer the following code example in which the `Position` property is used to determine whether the row is dropped in the last position.

 {% highlight c# %}